tale-toul/privOCP4x/README.md

 If the cluster is to be deployed in an existing VPC, possibly sharing it with other clusters, the terraform creation part will be skipped and only the Ansible part will be run.

-One thing to keep in mind is that two or more cluster can be installed in the same VPC, but the DNS zones must be different for each one of them.
-If the clusters are deployed in different VPCs, then the private DNS zones could use the same domain but not the public zone, so only a private cluster could be deployed on a different VPC using the same private DNS zone, and only because the private OCP cluster does not create public resources.
+One thing to keep in mind is that two or more cluster can be installed in the same VPC, but the DNS zones must be different for each one if these are OCP v4 public clusters; they can share the same VPC and DNS zone if one of the clusters is v3 and the other is v4.
+A private OCP v4 cluster could be deployed on a different VPC using the same private DNS zone as another OCP v4 cluster, because the private cluster does not create public resources.

 There are some requirements: